PerkLab/SlicerOpenAnatomy/README.md

 ## Modules
 ### [OpenAnatomy Export](OpenAnatomyExport/README.md)
 This module exports a model hierarchy or segmentation node from 3D Slicer into a single glTF or OBJ file, including all the model colors and opacities; and for glTF also model hierarchy and model names.
+[More details...](OpenAnatomyExport/README.md)

 ![OpenAnatomy Exporter module screenshot](OpenAnatomyExport/img/Screenshot03.png)

 ### [AtlasEditor](AtlasEditor/README.md)
 This module is for editing and simplifying Open Anatomy's atlases.
 Users can select and organize the structures/labels into groups that is most relevant to their particular field or area of study using a hierarchy JSON schema.
+[More details...](AtlasEditor/README.md)

 ![AtlasEditor module screenshot](AtlasEditor/img/merge-cerebellum.png)